10 May, 2024

 Read More: The Best Beachside Restaurants And Bars In Hong Kong

-Famous Snacks: Cheung Chau Fishballs, Mango Mochi & More
+Famous Cheung Chau Food and Snacks: Fishballs, Mango Mochi & More

 Cheung Chau Island Food: Giant Fishballs

-If you’re a fan of fishballs, Cheung Chau is the place to be.
-Get them steamed, boiled in stock or served with a black pepper sauce.
+If you’re a fan of fishballs, Cheung Chau is the place to get them: steamed, boiled in stock or served with a black pepper sauce.
 Options on the island come in all shapes and sizes (including the island’s signature giant fish balls!).
 Gan Yongtai is located in the square across from the ferry pier and is said to be one of the best.

 Famous here on the island, a generous slice of fresh mango wrapped in a glutinous rice casing makes for a light and refreshing (and not overly sweet) dessert.